borntofrappe/fullstack-d3/README.md

 Text elements are included at either end of the visualization, describing the ses and education values.

-Additional elements are included later as metrics, with a series of bars and text labels highlighting how many reached the specific end.
+Additional elements are included later as metrics with a series of bars and text labels highlighting how many reached the specific end.

 #### People